Using Virtual College Tours as a Planning Tool for In-Person Visits

 Q: Are virtual college visits good?

 Yes!
 Virtual visits are convenient, helpful, and free.
 They’re also highly engaging.
-We recommend YouVisit’s virtual tours because their technology is the most advance available.
-YouVisit tours are high-quality, fully immersive 360-degree experiences.
+Appily's virtual college tours are the most advanced available.
+They are high-quality, fully immersive 360-degree experiences.

 Q: How do I find virtual college tours online?